 A connected society: A strategy for tackling loneliness, the Department for Digital, Culture, Media and Sport

-The IDEAL study was co-funded by NIHR, Alzheimer’s Society, and the Economic and Social Research Council (ESRC).
+The IDEAL study was co-funded by Alzheimer’s Society and the Economic and Social Research Council (ESRC).
+It was supported by NIHR Dementias and Neurodegeneration Speciality (DeNDRoN) and Health and Care Research Wales.